ochakov/TVBoard/README.md

 ## Quick Start

+### Local Configuration (Simple Setup)
 1. **Open the application**: Simply open `index.html` in a modern web browser
 2. **Configure components**: Edit `config.js` to customize the layout and content
 3. **Set up weather**: Add your OpenWeather API key in `config.js` for weather functionality

+### Firebase Configuration (Multi-Display Setup)
+1. **Set up Firebase**: Follow the instructions in `FIREBASE_SETUP.md` to configure Firebase Realtime Database
+2. **Upload configuration**: Use `upload-config.html` to upload your configuration with a unique ID
+3. **Open the application**: Open `index.html` and enter your configuration ID when prompted
+4. **Manage configurations**: Use `admin.html` to view and manage multiple configurations

+> **New Feature**: The application now supports multiple configurations stored in Firebase Realtime Database, allowing you to manage different bulletin board setups centrally with real-time updates.

 ## Configuration